FrancescaAnd/MammoCAD/README.md

     ```shell
       python main_seg.py --mode train --model yolov8m-seg.pt --data clahe --data_path "/home/francesca/Desktop" --epochs 80 --batch 4
     ```

+- For evaluating the system on the test set, use the following command
+     ```shell
+      python main_seg.py --mode test --data_path /home/francesca/Desktop/mammography_cad
+     ```
     **IMPORTANT**: change the `--data_path` accordingly to the directory where you have saved `mammography_cad` directory

     Please, choose `--data` argument accordingly to the version of the dataset you have used in `split` mode.